tauhid-hasan-dev/tauhid-hasan-dev/README.md

 <img src="https://i.ibb.co/1MNm5xj/Hiring.png" alt="Hiring" border="0">

 <div id="header" align="left">
-  <p>Hi there!
+  <p>Greetings!
 I am a Full Stack Developer currently employed at Altor Danışmanlık Tic.
-Ltd. Şti. in Istanbul, Turkey.
-I am actively involved in the development of web applications, contributing to their entire lifecycle.
-I use technologies such as Node.js and C# (.Net Core) for backend development.
-On the frontend, I am working with React.js, Tailwind CSS, HTML5 and CSS3.
-I am working on a AI assistant now.
-We are using Python and langchain to build this custom AI Assistant using large language model(LLM)</p>
+Ltd. Şti. in Istanbul, Turkey, actively contributing to the development lifecycle of web applications.
+Proficient in utilizing technologies such as TypeScript, Node.js, C# (.NET Core), and Python for backend development.
+On the frontend, I specialize in working with React.js, Tailwind CSS, Ant Design, Material UI, HTML5, and CSS3.
+Currently, involved in the development of a custom AI assistant using the Assistant API provided by OpenAI.
+The implementation involves Python and Langchain to construct this AI assistant, leveraging a large language model (LLM).</p>
   <div id="omuk" align="center">
       <img src="https://komarev.com/ghpvc/?username=tauhid-hasan-dev&style=flat-square&color=blue" alt=""/>
   </div>